AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

 ________________________________________________________________________________________________________________
 ~~~
 2. Testcase: `focus pause` when timer is not running. <Br>
-Expected outcome: Message informing users that timer has been resumed.
+Expected outcome: Error message informing users that timer has been resumed.

 ~~~
 ________________________________________________________________________________________________________________